{}

 Processing of Data in the U.S.

-We are headquartered in the United States and may use services providers that operate in other countries.
-Your personal information may therefore be processed in the United States or transferred to other locations where privacy laws may not be as protective as those in your state, province, or country.
+We are headquartered in the United States and may use service providers that operate in other countries.
+Your personal information may therefore be processed in the United States or transferred to other locations where privacy laws may not be as protective as those in your state, province, or country, and that information may be accessible to the authorities of those jurisdictions.

 Children